 connection to water supply –> emergency shut-off valve –> pressure regulator –> irrigation system.

 Don’t forget the pressure setting of a pressure regulator must always be at least 15 PSI lower than the incoming pressure.
-So if the incoming pressure is 80 PSI the pressure regulator must be set at 65 PSI or less.
+If the incoming pressure is 80 PSI the pressure regulator must be set at 65 PSI or less.
 Otherwise the pressure regulator will not work accurately and may allow damaging pressure surges to pass through it.
 To restate this another way, the pressure regulator must reduce the pressure by 15 PSI or more for it to work accurately and reliably.

 This article is part of the Sprinkler Design Tutorial Series